anandslab/AtoMiC-ToolKit/README.md

 <li>And best of all its FREE!</li>
 </ul>

-Note that all features have not yet been implemented yet.
+Note that AtoMiC ToolKit is Beta stage.
+While extensive testing has been done, there be errors or unexpected behaviors at times.
+Also, not all features have been implemented yet.

 <h2>More Information</h2>
-Visit www.htpcbeginner.com for more information.
+Visit http://www.htpcbeginner.com/atomic-toolkit for more information.